 The Alberta Land Stewardship Act requires the Land Use Secretariat to, at least once every 10 years, review each regional plan and report to the Stewardship Minister on its ongoing relevancy and effectiveness.
-The Land Use Secretariat announced the 10-year review of the Lower Athabasca Regional Plan commenced on August 26, 2022.
+The 10-year review of the Lower Athabasca Regional Plan commenced on August 26, 2022.
 See the announcement here.

 The Lower Athabasca Regional Plan remains in effect, continues to be implemented and provides strategic direction for the region.

-The Land Use Secretariat will consider lessons learned in implementing the existing regional plans, their 5-Year Evaluations, implementation progress reports, land-use planning advancements and feedback provided over the past 10 years as part of its review.
-For the 10-year review of the Lower Athabasca Regional Plan, the government has requested the Land Use Secretariat consider the recommendations of the Review panel report 2015: Lower Athabasca Regional Plan
+The government will consider lessons learned in implementing the existing regional plans, their 5-Year Evaluations and feedback provided over the past 10 years as part of its review.
+The government has requested the Land Use Secretariat also consider the recommendations of the Review panel report 2015: Lower Athabasca Regional Plan

-As part of this review process, feedback from Albertans, Indigenous communities and other key stakeholders will help the Land Use Secretariat assess the ongoing relevancy and effectiveness of the plan in supporting the long-term vision for economic, social and environmental objectives in the region.
+As part of this review process, feedback from Albertans, Indigenous communities and key stakeholders will help the Government of Alberta assess the ongoing relevancy and effectiveness of the existing plan in supporting the long-term vision for economic, social and environmental needs in the region.

-Public engagement will take place in the fall of 2022, commencing with the launch of a survey in October hosted on the Government of Alberta Public Engagement site.
+Public engagement will take place in the fall, commencing with the launch of a survey hosted on the Government of Alberta Public Engagement site.
 The online survey for the Lower Athabasca Regional Plan 10-year review is now open.
 Complete the survey to share your perspectives on the ongoing effectiveness and relevance of the Lower Athabasca Regional Plan.